sneeuwballen/zipperposition/README.md

 likely not complete.
 Please don't use it to drive your personal nuclear power plant, nor as a trusted tool for critical applications.

+**Second Disclaimer**: The code is currently not clean, the last research effort was requiring C dependencies and I did not take the time to make everything (in particular, plugins and meta-prover) work again.
+Some options or documentation may be plain wrong.

 ## License

-The license has changed from GPL to BSD2, since no code remains of what came from matita or Darwin .
+BSD2 (no code remains of what came from matita or Darwin).

 See file LICENSE.